 There could be no arguing about the female success for the awards in the 80s.
 Yes, one of those may have been a male/female skating partnership, but wow, did they take the world by storm.
-Torvill and Dean totally dominated their sport in their prime, scoring near perfect in each outing.
-So, inevitably they were runners up in SPOTY in 1983.
+Torvill and Dean totally dominated their sport in their prime.
+So, inevitably they were runners-up in SPOTY in 1983.
 However, they took the top prize the following year.

 For the following decade, there was just one female winner of the sports personality of the Year.
 The Scottish athlete Liz McColgan took the top prize after winning the 10,000m Gold Medal at the World Championships.
-But, the rest of the nineties did not see any further women taking pole position.
+But, the rest of the nineties saw no further women taking pole position.

 That’s not to say that there was no female sporting talent around.
-The nineties saw heaps of women dominate their sports, but sadly just Sally Gunnell and Denise Lewis made it to the top three.
+The nineties saw many women dominate their sports, but sadly just Sally Gunnell and Denise Lewis made it to the top three.

 Is Sports Personality of the Year Unfair?

-The winner of the BBC Sportsperson of the Year is judged by a public vote.
+A public vote judges the winner of the BBC Sportsperson of the Year.
 Mind you, it doesn’t always work out that way.
-When the Angling Times campaigned for Bob Nudd in 1991, the fisherman went on to receive the most nominations.
+When the Angling Times campaigned for Bob Nudd in 1991, the fisherman received the most nominations.
 Unfortunately, the BBC denied him his win, claiming that nominations on forms printed in the Angling Times amounted to ‘fixing’ and that the campaign was unfair.

 The unofficial speculation has always been that Nudd wasn’t quite “sexy” enough for the increasingly ‘Oscar-like’ ceremony.
-Since then the Beeb seems to have relented on the issue, and campaigning is on the increase – with the BBC declaring that they can’t stop lobbying any longer.
+Since then, the Beeb seems to have relented on the issue, and campaigning is increasing – with the BBC declaring that they can’t stop lobbying any longer.
 So perhaps who gets ‘pushed’ hardest is a factor in who gets short-listed.

-Plus, even now, most women’s sporting events aren’t viewed as ‘mainstream’.
-Dr Joyce Kay, of Stirling University’s school of sport, says: “Women just aren’t on the minds… you’re fighting against the system all the time where it’s the big sports that get the recognition.”
+Plus, even now, most women’s sporting events aren’t considered ‘mainstream’.
+Dr Joyce Kay, of Stirling University’s School of Sport says: “Women just aren’t on the minds… you’re fighting against the system all the time where it’s the big sports that get the recognition.”